carlospolop/CloudPEASS/README.md

 # e.g.
 ## You can indicate the tokens via command line or just exporting the previous env variables is enough
-python3 AzurePEASS.py [--arm-token <AZURE_MANAGEMENT_TOKEN>] [--graph-token <AZURE_GRAPH_TOKEN>]
+python3 AzurePEAS.py [--arm-token <AZURE_MANAGEMENT_TOKEN>] [--graph-token <AZURE_GRAPH_TOKEN>]

 ## FOCI refresh token for extra M365 enumeration
-python3 AzurePEASS.py [--tenant-id <TENANT_ID>] [--foci-refresh-token <FOCI_REFRESH_TOKEN>]
+python3 AzurePEAS.py [--tenant-id <TENANT_ID>] [--foci-refresh-token <FOCI_REFRESH_TOKEN>]

 ## Credentials for extra M365 enumeration
-python3 AzurePEASS.py [--username <USERNAME>] [--password <PASSWORD>]
+python3 AzurePEAS.py [--username <USERNAME>] [--password <PASWORD>]
 ```

-## GCPPEASS
+## GCPPEAS

 **This is still in development and testing, not ready yet**

-GCPPEASS will check all **your permissions in GCP** and will try to find **privilege escalation** paths and other potential attacks.
+GCPPEAS will check all **your permissions in GCP** and will try to find **privilege escalation** paths and other potential attacks.

-GCPPEASS will **brute force all the permissions** over all the projects, folders and organizations the user can list and also over the given projects, folders or organizations via the CLI and then it's check for **potential attacks** (like privilege escalation).
+GCPPEAS will **brute force all the permissions** over all the projects, folders and organizations the user can list and also over the given projects, folders or organizations via the CLI and then it's check for **potential attacks** (like privilege escalation).
 This could create false negatives, as the principal might have **permissions directly assigned to specific resources** that won't be able to see.
 Although, usually permissions are assigned at the project level, so this way we should be able to find most of the permissions.
-GCPPEASS also tries to **enumerate all the VMs, Storages, Functions and SAs** and brute force the permissions over them to reduce these false negatives.
+GCPPEAS also tries to **enumerate all the VMs, Storages, Functions and SAs** and brute force the permissions over them to reduce these false negatives.

 Note that you will need to provide a **GCP access token**.